 First, James examined the degeneration of the Bolshevik Revolution after Lenin’s death in 1924, while defending Trotsky, the champion of the theory of “Permanent Revolution,” as Red October’s great inheritor.
 In April 1939, two years after the publication of World Revolution and his immigration to the United States, he traveled to Mexico to meet with Trotsky, a guest of the Cardenas government, for discussions about the prospects for revolutionary politics.

-Thereafter, James intently studied the struggles of blacks on both sides of the Atlantic to gain freedom, equality, and happiness.
+Increasingly, James concentrated his energies on the study of the struggles of blacks on both sides of the Atlantic to gain freedom, equality, and happiness.
 In a review of Padmore’s How Britain Rules Africa, he proclaimed, “Africans must win their own freedom.
 Nobody will win it for them.
 They need cooperation, but that cooperation must be with the revolutionary movement in Europe and Asia.
 There is no other way out.”
 For James, the decisive instance of such a freedom struggle was the Haitian Revolution, the only successful slave uprising enacted by the enslaved themselves.

 While in England, he wrote a three-act play about Toussaint L’Ouverture, one of the key leaders of the revolution.
 With Paul Robeson in the role of L’Ouverture, Toussaint L’Ouverture: The Story of the Only Successful Slave Revolt in History premiered in London in April 1936, just as the war in Ethiopia reached its nadir.
 The play previewed an impressive monograph on the subject.
 Two years later, The Black Jacobins, a history of what he termed “the first great revolution of black people,” was released, eventually gaining widespread and lasting acclaim.
 Brilliantly, James connected the uprising in the French colony to the course of the revolution in France.